waveplate/spotifm/README.md

 spotify-fm streams your spotify music over the internet using icecast2 and spawns a rest api

+> note: spotify-fm only works with spotify premium accounts

 ## quick start
 ### 1) configuration
 edit `config.env.example` and rename it to `config.env`